digitalronin/simple-storage-dapp/README.md

 - Disconnect if the user switches accounts in their wallet
 - Deploy contracts to Rinkeby
 - Deploy on Heroku/Github pages
+- Stay connected on page refresh (if possible)